Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures

 For the static metric function~\eqref{metric_solution}, the surface gravity is obtained directly from the radial derivative of the lapse function evaluated at the outer horizon radius $r_+$,

 The relative sign of the two terms is controlled by the branch parameter $\zeta$, leading to qualitatively different thermal behavior in the ordinary and phantom branches.

-Quantum particle production near the event horizon results in Hawking radiation, with temperature measured by asymptotic observers given by $T_H=\kappa/(2\pi)$ \cite{Hawking:1975vcx}.
+Quantum particle production near the EH results in Hawking radiation, with temperature measured by asymptotic observers given by $T_H=\kappa/(2\pi)$ \cite{Hawking:1975vcx}.
 For the present geometry, this yields

-This expression shows the combined influence of the Kalb-Ramond background, which rescales the effective couplings through $(1-\ell)^{-2}$, and the ModMax nonlinear electrodynamics, whose contribution is suppressed by the factor $e^{-\gamma}$ and whose sign is determined by $\zeta$.
+This expression shows the combined influence of the KR background, which rescales the effective couplings through $(1-\ell)^{-2}$, and the ModMax NED, whose contribution is suppressed by the factor $e^{-\gamma}$ and whose sign is determined by $\zeta$.

-In the ordinary branch ($\zeta=+1$), the electromagnetic contribution counteracts the gravitational term, closely mirroring the behavior of the Reissner-Nordstr\"{o}m black hole.
-As the charge approaches the critical value $Q_{\text{ext}} = M\sqrt{(1-\ell)^{3}\,e^{\gamma}},$, the Hawking temperature vanishes and the horizons coincide, signaling the onset of an extremal configuration with degenerate surface gravity.
+In the ordinary branch ($\zeta=+1$), the electromagnetic contribution counteracts the gravitational term, closely mirroring the behavior of the RN BH.
+As the charge approaches the critical value $Q_{\text{ext}} = M\sqrt{(1-\ell)^{3}\,e^{\gamma}}$, the Hawking temperature vanishes and the horizons coincide, signaling the onset of an extremal configuration with degenerate surface gravity.
 This limit is associated with a qualitative change in the near-horizon geometry and marks the boundary of the semiclassical description \cite{Gibbons:1994ff,hawking1994entropy}.

 The phantom branch ($\zeta=-1$) exhibits a markedly different thermal structure.
 In this case, the electromagnetic term reinforces the gravitational contribution, leading to systematically higher temperatures and precluding the existence of extremal configurations.
 The Hawking temperature remains strictly positive throughout the parameter space, in agreement with the single-horizon causal structure discussed in the previous subsection.